itsmikethetech/Sunshine-Script-Builder/README.md

 # Sunshine Script Builder

+> **💖 Support This Project**
+> If you find this tool helpful, please consider supporting development on [Patreon](https://patreon.com/mikethetech)!
+Your support helps maintain and improve this project.

 A web-based GUI tool for creating and managing Sunshine prep-cmd scripts.
 This application provides an intuitive interface for building Windows batch scripts that can control displays, audio devices, processes, and system settings before and after Sunshine game streaming sessions.

 ## Features